Quad bikes must be approved, registered, taxed and have an MOT (if needed) to be used on the road.

-An agricultural quad bike used on the road doesn’t need an MOT, but must be registered and licensed for road use and must have a number plate and minimum of third party insurance.
+An agricultural quad bike used on the road doesn’t need an MOT, but must be registered and licensed for road use and must have a number plate and third party insurance.

 It will also need lights if it’s being used on the road after dark.

 You don’t have to pay vehicle tax on quad bikes used for agriculture, horticulture or forestry.

 If you do have to pay tax, the class will depend on how you use your quad bike: